ryansama/Desktop-Flashcards/README.md

 # SharpCards

-SharpCards is a desktop app built with C#.
+SharpCards is a desktop app built with C# and Windows Forms.
 It allows the user to create, store, and read two-sided flashcards.
 The user can organize their cards using groups.

 ####The Console Application

-Prior to building this program using Windows Forms, we built [a skeleton console application](https://github.com/ryansama/Flashcards-Console-App) to test functionality, data structures and efficiency.
+Prior to building this Windows Forms program, we built [a skeleton console application](https://github.com/ryansama/Flashcards-Console-App) to test functionality, data structures and efficiency.

 ####Material Design